 An active member of the community, Zimmerman served on the Governing Board of Phoenix Collegiate Academy Charter School as a founding member from 2008 – 2013 and as the Chair in 2011 and 2012; he was a Corporate Board Member, 2008 – 2017.
 He is an active member of the Arizona Bankruptcy Inn of Court, 2010 – Present, and the Bankruptcy Sections of the State Bar of Arizona and the Maricopa County Bar Association.
 Zimmerman contributes pro bono representation as member of the Pro Bono Panel for the U.S. Bankruptcy Court for the District of Arizona.
 Zimmerman participated on the Arizona Bankruptcy Court Strategic Planning Committee in 2010.

 Zimmerman was listed to the 2020 Edition of The Best Lawyers In America© for the Scottsdale market in the practice area of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law.
-Super Lawyers has recognized Zimmerman as a Rising Star (2016 and 2019).
+Super Lawyers has recognized Zimmerman as a Rising Star (2016 through 2019).
 Zimmerman received the Teach For America, Distinguished Alumni Award in 2009.
 During the same year, he was a Fellow in the Leadership for Educational Equity Emerging Political Leaders Program.

 Zimmerman attended the University of Wisconsin – Madison where he received a B.A. in English.
 He then attended Johns Hopkins University, where he received a Master’s in Teaching in 2002.
 He graduated from the Sandra Day O’Connor College of Law, J.D., in 2009.
 He served as a Legal Method and Writing Teaching Assistant and an Extern to the Honorable Mary H. Murguia, U.S. District Court, and he received the Highest Pro Bono Distinction.